Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 ![Pipeline](../images/anim_pipeline.gif)

-If the Vivado high-level synthesis tool cannot create a design with the specified II, it issues a warning and creates a design with the lowest possible II.
+If the Vitis high-level synthesis tool cannot create a design with the user-specified II, it issues a warning and creates a design with the lowest achievable II.
 You can then analyze this design with the warning message to determine what steps must be taken to create a design that satisfies the required initiation interval.

 To enable the pragma in the C source, insert it within the body of the function or loop.